SamOBrienOlinger/PP4/README.md

 Cedits:

 As a starting point I began with the html and css structure used in Code Institute's Love Running Project.
 I did this mainly because I thought the hero image with zoom was a great way to engage a new user.
-I also wanted to have a feature that allwoed users to 'join' a club, so the Love Running project provided a good blueprint for adapting to Cockapoo Club.
+I also wanted to have a feature that allowed users to 'join' a club, so the Love Running project provided a good blueprint for adapting to the concpet of a Cockapoo Club community.

 ### **Deployment**